rsundqvist/id-translation/docs/documentation/translation-logging.rst

      - ``<CLASSNAME>.FETCH_TRANSLATIONS``
      - fetch_all, source, placeholders, num_ids

-These were chosen since they are key events in the translation flow.
+These were chosen since translation issue tend to fall clearly within one of these domains.

 .. important::